XRPLF/xrpl-dev-portal/content/reference-transaction-format.md

 ### Canceling or Skipping a Transaction ###

-An important and intentional feature of the Ripple Network is that a transaction is final as soon as it has been incorporated in a validated ledger.
+An important and intentional feature of the XRP Ledger is that a transaction is final as soon as it has been incorporated in a validated ledger.

 However, if a transaction has not yet been included in a validated ledger, you can effectively cancel it by rendering it invalid.
 Typically, this means sending another transaction with the same `Sequence` value from the same account.
 If you do not want the replacement transaction to do anything, send an [AccountSet](#accountset) transaction with no options.